Did you know creating a work uniform will save you time and money?

 To earn extra money I worked part time in a supermarket on top of my day job before I became a teenage mum.

-An ugly color with an ugly cut and it did no favours for anyone bigger than a UK size 8/US4.
+An ugly color with an ugly cut and it did no favors for anyone bigger than a UK size 8/US4.

 That first experience of wearing a uniform put me off the idea of ever wearing one for my day job.
 Luckily as a civil servant I don’t need to.

-15 years after leaving that depressing brown dress behind I found myself creating my own work uniform.
-Needless to say brown doesn’t feature!
+15 years after leaving that depressing brown dress behind I found myself with a self-imposed work uniform.

 Even if you earn a decent wage I know you will put the children, bills and life first before buying yourself clothes to make you look and feel good whilst at work.

 You don’t have the money to spend on the latest fashions to then wear them to work.

 Many workplaces require you to dress smartly or smart casual.
 These are so broad that your entire wardrobe could fit these categories.